Artboard-25

 he/him/his

 Andrew Maughan is a Tuscaloosa native and a student at UA.
 He is pursuing a BFA in Technical Theatre alongside an MBA.
 Having spent much of his childhood in the audience at Theatre Tuscaloosa productions, he is thrilled to be performing on the Bean-Brown stage for the very first time.
 Theatre has long been a meaningful part of Andrew’s life, and he is honored to contribute to the vibrant arts community that helped inspire his passion for performance.
-He would like to thank his family and friends for their continued support, and especially his grandmother, who brought him to his first Theatre Tuscaloosa show.
+He thanks his family and friends for their continued support, especially his grandmother, who brought him to his first Theatre Tuscaloosa show.

 Avery May